 If your nonprofit has events, you can collect a lot of information based on who attends those events.
 Connect offline data with your online data to get a better picture of how segmentation should work for your organization.
 The political and social environment segment requires a bit more external work.
-If you talk with law makers collect data on how they vote during sessions, what the actors that influenced those sessions.
+If you talk with law makers collect data on how they vote during sessions, what factors influenced those votes, and why.
 Political decisions are public information.
 Hint, hint.
 But you will start to see trends based on the information collected about the policies law makers support and who influenced those laws.

 Who should do the segmentation?

 You may notice new trends forming when you start collecting information.
 Make notes of those trends and most importantly, use the information!

 Development directors will need to segment data for fundraising.The Executive Director or board of directors may need to know who influenced a piece of legislation, so they can take some action.
 The marketing team may need to segment for campaigns to create messages targeted to the right audience.
 In short, everyone involved in the organization should have a stake in the segmentation process.